alice-sowerby/ospology/.vale/TODO/README.md

 ### Semicolons

 Use semicolons judiciously.
-Consider whether a period or a conjunction would work better.
+Consider whether a period or a conjunction (for example: and, or, but) would work better.

 ### Quotation Marks